kapplan/AdvancedBusinessAnalytics/README.md

 - car_brand: object - Brand of the car involved in the claim.
 - car_model: object - Model of the car involved.
 - production_year: int64 - Production year of the car.

+ ## Methodology
+The methodology involves several distinct stages: data preparation, exploratory data analysis (EDA), feature engineering, segmentation model development, and anomaly detection.
+Each stage employs specific techniques and focuses on extracting meaningful insights from the data.

 1. **Data Collection and Preparation**
 3. **Initial Data Exploration**
 - Dataset Snapshot: Display the first few records using head() and print the data types of each column with dtypes to understand the dataset structure and verify data formats.